GoogleCloudPlatform/django-cloud-deploy/README.md

 Code modifications will be reflected in the next run of `django-cloud-deploy`.

+## Issues

+If you encounter any technical issues during the process you will be asked to submit a ticket to our [issue tracker](https://github.com/GoogleCloudPlatform/django-cloud-deploy/issues).

+Please also use the [issue tracker](https://github.com/GoogleCloudPlatform/django-cloud-deploy/issues) for feedback and/or feature request.

 ## Contribute

 Check out our [CONTRIBUTING](https://github.com/GoogleCloudPlatform/django-cloud-deploy/blob/master/CONTRIBUTING.md) to find out how you can help.

 ## License

-This project is licensed under the Apache License - see the [LICENSE](https://github.com/GoogleCloudPlatform/django-cloud-deploy/blob/master/LICENSE) file for details
+This project is licensed under the Apache License - see the [LICENSE](https://github.com/GoogleCloudPlatform/django-cloud-deploy/blob/master/LICENSE) file for details.

 This is not an officially supported Google product.